 Goodbye NAC, Hello EVAS

 Network access control (NAC) was introduced in 2004 to combat Internet worms that were capable of infecting entire corporate networks.
-But around 2008, NAC seemed to fizzle out
+But around 2008, NAC seemed to fizzle out due to vendor exhaustion and new technologies.
+ESG, however, believes that NAC has evolved and that it deserves a new categorization -- endpoint visibility, access and security, or EVAS.

 Read now to learn why ESG believes that the cloud, modern security requirements and the "Internet of everything" will make EVAS a $700 million market by 2017.